-More details about our contractual obligations and commercial commitments are in Note 9: Pension and Other Post-Employment Benefit Plans, Note 11: Line of Credit, Note 12: Long-Term Debt, Net, Note 14: Legal Proceedings, Commitments and Contingencies and Note 20: Income Taxes.
+More details about our contractual obligations and commercial commitments are in Note 8: Pension and Other Post-Employment Benefit Plans, Note 10: Line of Credit, Note 11: Long-Term Debt, Net, Note 13: Legal Proceedings, Commitments and Contingencies, Note 16: Leases and Note 19: Income Taxes.

-Significant Contractual Obligations as of December 31, 2022
+Significant Contractual Obligations as of December 31, 2023

-Significant contractual obligations as of December 31, 2022 include our long-term debt obligations and lease obligations.
-Refer to Note 12: Long Term Debt, Net and Note 17: Leases, respectively, for further information.
+Significant contractual obligations as of December 31, 2023 include our long-term debt obligations and lease obligations.
+Refer to Note 11: Long-Term Debt, Net and Note 16: Leases, respectively, for further information.
 Additional significant contractual obligations are included below.

-DOLLAR AMOUNTS IN MILLIONS PAYMENTS DUE BY PERIOD TOTAL LESS THAN 1 YEAR 1-3 YEARS 3-5 YEARS MORE THAN 5 YEARS Interest (1) \$ 2,082 \$ 279 \$ 433 \$ 377 \$ 993 Purchase obligations (2) \$ 509 \$ 135 \$ 177 \$ 141 \$ 56 Employee-related obligations (3) \$ 323 \$ 148 \$ 28 \$ 20 \$ 41
+DOLLAR AMOUNTS IN MILLIONS

+PAYMENTS DUE BY PERIOD TOTAL LESS THAN 1 YEAR 1-3 YEARS 3-5 YEARS MORE THAN YEARS Interest (1) \$ 1,982 \$ 276 \$ 498 \$ 379 \$ 829 Purchase obligations (2) \$ 550 \$ 186 \$ 238 \$ 91 \$ 35 Employee-related obligations (3) \$ 277 \$ 117 \$ 23 \$ 18 \$ 37

-(1) Amounts presented for interest payments assume that all long-term debt obligations outstanding as of December 31, 2022 will remain outstanding until maturity.
+(1) Amounts presented for interest payments assume that all long-term debt obligations outstanding as of December 31, 2023 will remain outstanding until maturity.

-- (2) Purchase obligations include agreements to purchase goods or services that are enforceable and legally binding on the company and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions and the approximate timing of the transaction.
+(2) Purchase obligations include agreements to purchase goods or services that are enforceable and legally binding on the company and that specify all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions and the approximate timing of the transaction.
 Purchase obligations exclude arrangements that the company can cancel without penalty.

-(3) The timing of certain payments within this category will be triggered by retirements or - (3) The timing of certain payments within this category will be triggered by retirements or other events.
+(3) The timing of certain payments within this category will be triggered by retirements or other events.
 These payments can include workers compensation, deferred compensation and banked vacation, among other obligations.
 When the timing of payment is uncertain, the amounts are included in the total column only.
-Minimum pension funding is required by established funding standards and estimates are not made for 2024 onward.
+Minimum pension funding is required by established funding standards and estimates are not made for 2025 onward.
 Estimated payments of contractually obligated post-employment benefits are not included due to the uncertainty of payment timing.